 Sometimes, you might want to run FDP alongside other applications on the same domain.
-Here is an example of running FDP on example.com/fairdatapoint.
-If you run FDP in this configuration, you have to set PUB-LIC_PATH ENV variable, in this example to /fairdatapoint.
+Here is an example of running FDP on https://example.com/fairdatapoint.
+If you run FDP in this configuration, you have to set PUBLIC_PATH ENV variable, in this example to /fairdatapoint.
+Also, don't forget to set correct instance URL in the application config.